Vulnerability Disclosure Policy

 Disclosure of vulnerabilities is completely voluntary.
 In no case shall disclosure of vulnerability information to the EPA constitute a contractual or any other type of relationship with the EPA.
 By submitting a vulnerability, the researcher acknowledges that, there is no expectation of payment for these services and waives any future payment claims against the U.S. Government related to the submission.

-This policy applies to the following EPA systems and services:
+This policy applies to all EPA websites, systems, and services within the following domains:

 - Test any system other than the systems set forth in the ‘Scope’ section;